-The rules will be applied to the target specified as the last argument to YARA, if it's a path to a directory all the files contained in it will be scanned.
+In all cases rules will be applied to the target specified as the last argument to YARA, if it's a path to a directory all the files contained in it will be scanned.
 By default YARA does not attempt to scan directories recursively, but you can use the -r option for that.